msu-cse/MSU-CSE450-Logo-Java-Interpreter---Compiler/README.md

 # Prerequisites

 -   Java JDK
+    -   Mac users don't have to do anything.
     -   [Windows Instructions][java-win] for downloading, installing, and setting environment variables.
     -   [Linux Instructions][java-linux] for setting the environment variables *only*.
         -   Linux installation is often some variant of